A Handbook of Children and Young People’s Participation: A Conversation for Transformational Change

 Rod Kippen, our Creative and Social Action Lead at The Horsfall, passionately promotes young people’s wellbeing by enabling them to explore, process and share their thoughts, voice and meaning through creativity.
 A powerful tool which builds resilience, supports understanding of the self, the external world and the relation between the two, and provides a platform for young people to be heard, seen and included in conversations about the world effecting social change they wish to see.

-Recently Rod has contributed to the new edition of ‘A Handbook of Children and Young People’s Participation’ -This new edition brings together work from research and practice to reflect on some of the key developments in the field since the first edition, published in 2010.
+Recently Rod worked with academic Deborah Ralls and contributed to the new edition of ‘A Handbook of Children and Young People’s Participation’ -This new edition brings together work from research and practice to reflect on some of the key developments in the field since the first edition, published in 2010.

 Subtitled ‘Conversations for Transformational Change’, the collection focuses on both ongoing and new discourses that enable us to advance thinking and practice to better understand what it means for participation to be transformational.
 Featuring all new content, it explores the developments that have been achieved in theory and practice in the last decade as well as the challenges and, indeed, the limitations of dominant participation approaches with children and young people in achieving genuine societal transformation.
 A key feature of the Handbook is the inclusion of young people as co-authors in many of the chapters.